takugian/quick-tutorials-with-aws/stepfunctions/stepfunctionscomplete/README.md

 # stepfunctionscomplete

-This project creates:
-- Resources of the state machine: Lambdas, DynamoDB table and SQS queues;
-- Step functions state machine;
+This project creates a Step function state machine.

 ## How to test